 1.5.
 Athletes can only register online at www.ironmanbrasil.com.br until one month prior to the race, or when it achieves the technical limit registered athletes.
 More information regarding the registration process is available at the Official Website – www.ironmanbrasil.com.br.

-1.6.4.
-It is not possible to transfer the registration to other people or to forthcoming IRONMAN or IRONMAN 70.3 races, under any circumstances.
+1.6.5.
+It is not possible to transfer the registration to other people, under any personal or medical reason.